LONELINESS Ag Herman 10/07/16

 Catching me by surprise,

-then chased by the morning sun.
+chased by the morning sun.

 Each night,